-In line with other policies in this plan, a multi-functional strategic green infrastructure network will be further developed as set out in maps 8A and B.
+In line with other policies in this plan, a multi-functional strategic green infrastructure network will be further developed as set out in map 8.

 On-site and local infrastructure, services and facilities

 Development proposals will provide on-site services and facilities and support local infrastructure capacity improvements through on-site provision, providing land and developer contributions.